JustinGrote/PowerCD/README.md

 ### Provide a Plaster template for generating the initial module continuous deployment framework

+### PowerCD builds PowerCD - The same build process for PowerCD (with some minor meta adjustments) is used for the downstream modules

+### Heavy Testing - PowerCD (after building itself) deploys two plaster templates (default and custom settings), and then in turn builds and tests them

 This project uses inspiration and some code from [ZLoeber's ModuleBuild](https://github.com/zloeber/ModuleBuild)

 ## Design Decisions